konvajs/site/source/docs/sandbox/Shape_Tooltips.md

 title: Shape Tooltips
+layout: demo_page
 ---

-#HTML5 Canvas Shape Tooltips with Konva
+# HTML5 Canvas Shape Tooltips with Konva

 Instructions: Mousemove over shape to see the tooltip.